-I went to a public high school than a private liberal arts institution and am currently working on a masters in public health at another private (grossly overpriced) institution.
+I went to a public high school then a private liberal arts institution and am currently working on a masters in public health at another private (grossly overpriced) institution.
 Can’t really see what my money is going to, but transferring would be an even bigger pain in the ass since the degree is only 1.5 – 2 years long and moving to another state would cost more money than I have.

-This brings me to what our department chair said today in the meeting: that an mph is basically a license to work.
+This brings me to what our department chair said today in the meeting: that an MPH is basically a license to work.
 So it’s not really about an ability to think about these issues, which I guess are reserved for the doctoral level only, but just about whether you can go through the motions and follow directions as listed out.
 I mean you REALLY have to follow directions, even if you think a more creative approach may be better.
 If you think outside the box, come up with something more creative, you actually lose points.

 This has been my struggle throughout grad school.
 In undergrad, they point us in a direction and we have to come up with something and we’re graded based on our ability to innovate, come up with new questions and new ways of answering them.
 Here they give you a model and they just want you to show that you’re able to reproduce that model exactly as they’ve told you to (although many times they’re such poor instruction givers that it’s not even clear what exactly they want you to do).